You have a plan for the coming days.

-However, as you go into the week, your overwhelming task may not even be work related.
+However, as you go into the this challenge, your overwhelming task may not even be work related.

 What if your task is to love someone, or forgive someone, who is neither lovable nor deserving of forgiveness?

-What if your task is to eliminate any distraction from your life that causes you to lose focus on your week ahead?
+What if your task is to eliminate any distraction from your life that causes you to lose focus on the obstacle ahead?

 What if your task is to begin an exercise routine?